Here’s a fun video from Crowd Surfing Utah with highlights from this year’s event.

 The 2013 Fat Bike Summit and Festival Final Report (11-page PDF) is now available.

-At Friday’s Summit for land managers (agenda), Gary Sjoquist, Director of Advocacy for QBP presented on the State of Fat Bike Access.
+At Friday’s Summit for land managers (agenda), Gary Sjoquist, Director of Advocacy for QBP, and Scott Fitzgerald, from Fitzgerald’s Bicycles in Victor, ID, presented on the State of Fat Bike Access.
 And Joe Meiser, Product Design Manager for QBP presented on the State of the Fat Bike Industry.

 Here are their Powerpoint presentations and below them, some photos from the morning sessions and the afternoon fat bike demo rides with land managers.